james-stevens/epp-restapi/README.md

 `epp-restapi` is a Python/Flask service to provide a rest/api for EPP domain registration / management.
 It does this by providing a transparent proxy to an existing EPP registry service.
-The XML<->JSON translatio is done by `xmltodict`.
+The XML<->JSON translation is done by `xmltodict`.

 It can keep multiple EPP sessions open and `nginx` will load-balance between them.

 The session is only opened when the first request comes in and is held open.
-This can cause a small delay when getting a reponse from the first request.
+This can cause a small delay when getting a response from the first request.

 If the connection fails, it will attempt to reconnect before reporting an error to the caller.